User Menu

 If you see an asterisk (the * symbol) next to any status, this means the song file is eligible for replacement.
 Clicking on the asterisk will take you to an upload page, which you can use to submit a replacement version.
 The replacement will be subject to review just like any other upload, so be patient.

-Added by flagMyO (Last Updated: 3 years, 11 months) [Top]
+Added by flagMyO (Last Updated: 5 years) [Top]

 Q. How can I automate making requests?